BorisMolch/pfrontend-temp/content/blog/first-introduction-to-making-music-in-vr-with-patchworld-interviews-with-two-creators-from-madrid.md

 **Hi Toño, thank you for joining the workshop and for sharing your thoughts with us.
 To start, can you tell us a little bit about yourself and your background ?**

-Toño: Sure, I am Audiovisual Engineer, expert in digital arts and 3D computing, specialized in VR, AR, XR, AI, tech arts professor and I am also the founder of [Liveforevr](https://liveforevr.es), a VR concert platform.
+Toño: Hi, I am Audiovisual Engineer, expert in digital arts and 3D computing, specialized in VR, AR, XR, AI, tech arts professor and I am also the founder of [Liveforevr](https://liveforevr.es), a VR concert platform.

 I create audiovisual art and support other artists who investigate the intersection between cyber art and live performance.
 I collaborate with companies, institutions and individuals around the world in pursuit of one goal: to blend the digital with the physical.
 Our physical and digital worlds continually overlap.
 What if all aspects of the «real» world existed in both?
 This is happening right now: the era of 3D immersion, mixed reality, metaverse, decentralization is born…